amonsadhu/sAmon.github.io/README.md

         <h1>Welcome to My Portfolio</h1>
     </header>

-    <h1>Your Name</h1>
+    <h1>Amon Sadhu</h1>

     <div class="description-box">
         Hello!
-I am a computer science and electronics student with a keen interest in building impactful projects.
+I am Electronics and Communication Engineering student with a keen interest in building impactful projects.
 I specialize in web development, software engineering, and data analysis.
 My passion lies in creating innovative solutions to real-world problems through technology.
 With a strong foundation in programming and a creative mindset, I am constantly exploring new technologies and frameworks to enhance my skills and broaden my horizons.
     </div>

     <h2>My Technical Projects</h2>